Beverly Organic Garden Cafe: Vegan Food Even Carnivores Will Love

 This fresh, local cafe is 100% vegan.
 Everything is plant-based, with no animal ingredients used in anything!
 It is also gluten-free, which is a bonus for anyone trying to avoid gluten as well.
 Even better, all the produce is organic, ensuring full nutrients.
 Most dishes are raw or only slightly cooked, which allows you to absorb the max amount of nutrients.

 The inside of the restaurant is small like most vegetarian restaurants, although the space is nicely decorated and inviting.

 Taking a look at the menu, we were a bit overwhelmed.
 Luckily, our server was able to compare the taste of different vegan cheeses to traditional cheeses to help us newcomers out.

 Healthy food that tastes good!

-The menu had plenty of tasty looking dishes, including: several veggie bowls, veggie wraps, salads, and more.
+The menu offered plenty of tasty looking dishes, including: several veggie bowls, veggie wraps, salads, and more.
 A selection of house made chocolates, cakes, and other sweets will tempt you for dessert.
 Smoothies, coffee, and tea are available to compliment your meal.
-They also offer brunch foods such as bagels with a variety of topping choices.
+They also offer numerous brunch foods such as live bagels with a variety of topping choices.